 Both the Department of Psychological Sciences and the Department of Psychology offer graduate psychology courses.
 Courses offered by Department of Psychological Sciences faculty begin with the PSYS prefix, whereas courses offered by Department of Psychology faculty begin with the PSY prefix.
 Please consult your degree program to determine which courses will count toward your degree requirements.

 PSYS 423G Psychology of Adult Life and Aging.
 3 hours.
-Prerequisite: PSYS 100 / PSY 100.
-Psychological processes in adulthood and aging.
 Emphasis on contemporary theories, methodological issues, and interactions of psychological, biological, social, and environmental factors in adulthood and aging.

 PSYS 424G Topics in Developmental Psychology.
 3 hours.
-Prerequisite: PSYS 220 / PSY 220 or PSYS 321 or equivalent and graduate standing.
 A consideration of special topics to acquaint students with theoretical and research issues of particular interest in developmental psychology.
 May be repeated once for credit provided the topic differs.

 PSYS 431G Psychology of Language.
 3 hours.
 Prerequisite: A research methods course or permission of the instructor.
 Overview of scientific study of human language abilities, with primary emphasis on individual psychological mechanisms.